sascha47/AFL_fuzz/README.md

 ### Defining the seed input files

 <p>
  AFL uses the seed input file to input commands into the target application.
-The seed input files allows for AFL to mutate its commands to find new file paths within the targeth application to exploit.
+The seed input files allows for AFL to mutate its commands to find new file paths within the target application to exploit.
 </p>

 <p> Start with creating and input file that will hold our test cases produced by AFL fuzz.
-Also create the output files that contains subdirectories: crashes for crashed results, hangs for results that causes the application to hang and a queue directory that holds results that AFL has not tested against the applicaiton.
+Also create the output files that contains subdirectories: crashes for crashed results, hangs for results that causes the application to hang and a queue directory that holds results that AFL has not tested against the application.
 </p>

 ```